Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 5. Consider CIT litigation for large cases.
 For Phase 2 exposure over $500K, individual litigation in the Court of International Trade may be faster and more certain than waiting for Phase 2.
 The plaintiffs who won in *V.O.S.
 Selections* got priority refund treatment.

-6. Prepare your CAPE Phase 2 submission package now.
-Have the data ready.
-Have ACE access configured.
-Have ACH banking enrolled.
-When Phase 2 opens, the importers who submit clean files in the first week will be in the first refund batch.
+6. File your CAPE Phase 2 submission now.
+Phase 2 is live as of June 29, 2026.
+Have ACE access configured, ACH banking enrolled, and Form 7501 data reconciled — then file.
+The importers who submit clean files in the first week will be in the first refund batch.

 Quantify Your Phase 2 Exposure — Free in 60 Seconds